Call Wall, Put Wall & Gamma Flip: 3 Key Levels

 The call wall is the strike price with the largest call-side gamma exposure.
 In plain English, it is the strike where the most call option hedging pressure is concentrated - and it acts as a resistance level for the underlying stock or index.

 The strike price where call-side gamma exposure is highest.
-As the underlying price rises toward the call wall, dealers who are short those calls must sell increasing amounts of stock to stay delta-neutral.
+Under the standard GEX convention, dealers are modeled as net long calls at the wall, so as the underlying price rises toward it, they sell increasing amounts of stock to stay delta-neutral.
 This selling pressure acts as a ceiling that resists further upside.

 As the underlying rises toward a high-gamma call strike: